Occult signs look good when you're writing a fantasy. A big dose of symbolism doesn't hurt either.

 - Yu-Gi-Oh! uses a lot of Egyptian symbolism.
 The Eye of Horus/Wdjat is particularly prominent, as it shows up on the Millennium Items.

 - Michael Moorcock invented a new symbol for chaos (a wheel of eight arrows, each pointing in a different direction) and a corresponding symbol for law (a single arrow pointing up) for his fantasy stories.
+The symbol has since become used by real occultists to represent the philosophy of Chaos Magic.

 - Some people say the eight-pointed star has occasionally been used even before Moorcock used it, but he is certainly the one that popularised it as a symbol for chaos.